 Becoming a qualified interpreter

 If your language is not on the list of certification-eligible languages, then we have no oral exam for you to take.
-You can instead become a qualified interpreter in your language by following the same ten steps above except #7.
+You can instead become a qualified interpreter in your language by following the same ten steps above except #7 and #8.
 Instead of the oral exam, you must score Superior or the highest level in the Oral Proficiency Interview.
-The Oral Proficiency Interview may consist of a Legal Interpretation Test or Listening and Speaking Tests in both English and the target language .
+The Oral Proficiency Interview may consist of a Legal Interpretation Test and English Listening and Speaking Test or Listening and Speaking Test in both English and the target language .

 - The Legal Interpretation Test is administered via telephone and consists of a pre-scripted dialogue.
 The candidate would interpret after each segment of dialogue.

-- The Listening and Speaking Test is administered via telephone and consists of 22 questions where the candidate responds to questions in the same language.
+- The Listening and Speaking Test is administered via telephone and consists of 22 questions requiring the candidate to respond in the same language.
 This test takes approximately 15-20 minutes.

-To become a certified or qualified court interpreter in Indiana courts, you must adhere to our Interpreter Guidelines, which outline procedures for applying, paying fees, and sitting for exams.
+To become a certified or qualified court interpreter in Indiana courts, you must adhere to our Interpreter Guidelines, which outline program procedures.

 What to expect from exams